PurrPod/purrpod.github.io/docs/en/guide/usage.md

 When you have fixed processing flows, solidifying them into Skills is the most efficient approach.

-- **Skill Minimal Structure**: The simplest form is a Markdown document (see development documentation), which explains the standard business流程 and precautions.
+- **Skill Minimal Structure**: The simplest form is a Markdown document (see development documentation), which explains the standard business process and precautions.

 - **Advanced Usage**: Capable users can package corresponding execution scripts in Skills.
 When assigning tasks, clearly distinguish between **task planning** and **task triggering**—use `Schedule` (structured calendar files) for long-term planning, and use `Cron` tools for timed alerts and triggers for specific tasks.
 Before each task execution, simply let the Agent load the corresponding Skill.